ga-wdi-boston/sql-references-diagnostic/README.md

  the appropriate rows into the appointments table.
 Save your code in `insert_into_appointments.sql`:

--   Marsha Wilcox seeing Dr. Vicky Hilton at 10am on August 12, 2016.
+-   Marsha Wilcox seeing Dr. Vickie Hilton at 10am on August 12, 2016.
 -   Ivory Talley seeing Dr. Spencer Hubbard at 1pm on August 17, 2016.
 -   Marsha Wilcox seeing Dr. Spencer Hubbard at 10am on August 12, 2016.
--   Blake Hodge seeing Dr. Vicky Hilton at 1pm on August 17, 2016.
+-   Blake Hodge seeing Dr. Vickie Hilton at 1pm on August 17, 2016.

 ### Question 4